onesite/onesite-java-sdk/README.md

 ### Configuration
 ---
 The sdk uses a java system properties for global configuration.
 An example config file containing the necessary properties can be found at **doc/conf/onesite.properties**.
+These settings should be read and stored into your applications system properties.

 ### License